Joint modeling for learning decision-making dynamics in behavioral experiments: Analysis of EMBARC Study

+We analyzed the probabilistic reward task \citep[PRT;][]{pizzagalli2005toward} in the EMBARC study \citep{trivedi2016establishing}.
 Let $\mathcal{S}=\{0, 1\}$, where $0$ and $1$ represent lean and rich stimulus, respectively; and let $\mathcal{A}=\{0, 1\}$, where $0$ and $1$ correspond to the subjects selecting lean and rich stimulus, respectively.
 In a preliminary analysis, we observe that learning patterns may differ between the first and second blocks for subjects with MDD.
-To minimize potential bias, we focus on the first block, where $J=100$.
+To minimize potential bias, we focus on the first block with $J=100$.
 Next, we fit separate RL models for each subject, using the method described in Section \ref{subsec: rprl}, and exclude participants with a learning rate less than $10^{-3}$.
-This results in $31$ subjects in the CTL group and $153$ subjects in the MDD group, yielding a total of $n=184$ subjects.
+This results in $31$ subjects in the control (CTL) group and $153$ subjects in the MDD group, yielding a total of $N=184$ subjects.
 Let $X_i=0$ if the subject $i$ is in the CTL group, and $X_i=1$ if the subject $i$ is in the MDD group.
-Extreme response times ($<150$ ms or $>1500$ ms), similarly as defined in \cite{ratcliff2008diffusion} and \cite{huys2013mapping}, are replaced with $150$ ms or $1500$ ms.
+Following \cite{ratcliff2008diffusion} and \cite{huys2013mapping}, we truncated extreme response times (RTs) to the range $[150,1500]$ms: any RT below $150$ms was set to $150$ms, and any RT above $1500$ms was set to $1500$ms.